Michigan GOP chair calls top Democratic women 'witches' and quips about assassination of Republican congressmen - KION546

 Weiser in his Friday tweet said that his remarks were being taken out of context.
 “While I should have chosen my words more carefully, anyone who knows me understands I would never advocate for violence,” he said, adding that he’s spoken with Upton and Meijer.

-CNN has reached out to Upton and Meijer, as well as to Weiser for additional comment.
+Meijer’s office on Monday declined to comment.
+CNN has reached out to Upton as well as to Weiser for additional comment.

 Ted Goodman, a spokesman for the Michigan Republican Party, told CNN in a statement that Weiser was being “very clear that it is up to the voters to determine the nominees of the Republican Party, and to suggest anything else is dishonest and irresponsible.”
 Goodman also pointed out that Weiser had personally donated to all Republican congressmen in Michigan.